 It’s almost six months since I launched this website and time for an update on my journey to financial freedom.
 It’s been a mostly smooth drive since June with some spectacular vistas along the way, particularly the two-month sabbatical, giving me a taste of what’s waiting at the goal post.
 My overall feeling is one of being hopeful.
 If this update was a song, it would be:

 Tune playing on the radio

 Brian and Jenn Johnson's "You're gonna be Ok".
 You can watch the music video here.

 What distance did I cover?

-In June I was 52% on my way to never having to work for money again.
+In June my financial freedom percentage stood at 52%.
+In other words, I was 52% on my way to never needing to work for money again.

 I’m actually quite excited to report that my financial freedom percentage now stands at 57%.

-The moment I have enough in my investment portfolio to cover 300 times my monthly expenses, it’s 'mission accomplished'.
-If you want to read more about this 'magic number', the Rule of 300 and the 4% rule have been covered in a previous blog post.
+The moment you have enough in your investment portfolio to cover 300 times your monthly expenses, it’s 'mission accomplished'.
+If you want to read more about this financial freedom 'magic number', the Rule of 300 and the 4% rule have been covered in a previous blog post.

-What do I use as my map to financial freedom?
+What do I use as my roadmap to financial freedom?

-I have a roadmap to financial freedom with milestones, so there’s some sense of accomplishment every year/every few years.
-I’m currently at milestone 10.
+I have a 10-step plan, a roadmap to financial freedom with 10 milestones, so there’s some sense of accomplishment every year/every few years.
+I’m currently at milestone 9.